NCI-GDC/gpas-aws-workflow-runner/workflows/tasks/WGS-Sanger/README.md

 * Tumor: `COLO-829.gdc_realn.bam`

 The example CWL input json is [here](wgs.sanger.input.json)
+  * Please note the `job uuid` can be any string here.
+It will be used as a prefix for output file.
+  * `tumor/normal aliquot uuid` can be any string here as well.
+They will be used to annotate the output columns.

 For the input data, please refer to [input_mapping.json](../../input_mapping/input_mapping.json):
 * Reference files: `input_mapping["reference_files"]["WGS Sanger"]`